 Tim Hillegonds has been taken into custody at the U.S. border exactly twice in his life and doesn’t plan on trying for a third time.
 (They were just misunderstandings.
 Really.)
 That said, Tim has also learned he should never say never.

-Sober for fourteen years, Tim rides a motorcycle (2010 Triumph Bonneville), drinks coffee (Intelligentsia), fancies himself a pizza connoisseur (Pequod’s), and is eternally grateful his kind, loving, and patient wife, E, is down for all of it.
+Sober for fifteen years, Tim rides a motorcycle (2010 Triumph Bonneville), drinks coffee (Intelligentsia), fancies himself a pizza connoisseur (Pequod’s), and is eternally grateful his kind, loving, beautiful, and patient wife, E, is down for all of it.

 Tim and E live in a hundred-year-old timber loft in Chicago with their pit bull/lab mix, Uriah, who they’ve decided is pretty much the canine version of Tim.